Request a telephone consultation with a U.S. Immigration Lawyer

 USCIS approved Regional Centers:

-Allow Top US Immigration Lawyers to assist you with your US Visa
+Allow Top U.S. Immigration Lawyers to assist you with your U.S. Visa needs

 Hackley & Robertson, P.A. is a full service immigration law firm practicing exclusively in the area of US immigration law.
 We are highly experienced US immigration lawyers known for our ability to handle complex immigration and naturalization matters.
-We assist individuals and businesses worldwide with a full range of immigration services with a special focus on business immigration including such nonimmigrant visas for investors (E-2), company transferees (L-1), individuals of extraordinary ability (O-1), and specialized workers (H-1B).
+We assist individuals and businesses worldwide on a full range of immigration services with a special focus on business immigration including such nonimmigrant visas for investors (E-2), company transferees (L-1), individuals of extraordinary ability (O-1), and specialized workers (H-1B).
 We also handle all immigrant visas including Labor Certifications.
 We develop US immigration strategies that allow our clients to work in the USA while pursuing their Green Card.

 We believe that every client is unique and deserves individualized attention that will allow them to immigrate to the US.
 Consequently, our legal advice is strategic and tailored to each client’s specific immigration needs and circumstances.
 Our South Florida offices in Broward County are conveniently located just off Interstate 595 and Sunrise Boulevard near the Sawgrass Mills Mall, and we can represent you in all 50 states.
 As former INS attorneys and investigators, we put our government experience to work for you.